 Paper production creates toxic byproducts.
 Manufacturing paper can release carbon dioxide, sulfur, and nitrogen into the atmosphere and negatively impact local ecosystems.
 These substances in air particles can contribute to greenhouse gases, water pollution, and acid rain.

 Many organizations prefer paper products over plastic and other materials because trees are a renewable resource.
 However, people often consume and demand paper products quicker than trees can regrow.
-Trees in warmer environments can reach maturity within 30 years, while others can take hundreds of years to grow.
+Tree growth rates vary by tree type and growth conditions.
 When consumers use so much paper, tree populations fail to meet the demand, resulting in deforestation and the destruction of ecosystems.

 Trees play several essential roles for the planet.
 They use carbon dioxide and produce oxygen, creating a healthier environment for mammals that depend on oxygen to breathe.
 Trees can improve the air quality when other processes can put large amounts of carbon dioxide into the air and reduce the quality.